The art of BART: Minimax optimality over nonhomogeneous smoothness in high dimension: BART in Nonparametric Regression

 Intuitively, the rate in \eqref{eqn:rate} resembles a near-minimax rate of estimation of high-dimensional anisotropic functions. {The first part in \eqref{eqn:rate} is the near-minimax risk of the penalty for not knowing the subset $S_0$ \citep{raskutti2011minimax}.} The second part in \eqref{eqn:rate} is incurred by anisotropic regression function estimation.
 Although $\lambda$ and $R$ can be a polynomial in $n$ with a suitably small power to satisfy $\epsilon_n\rightarrow 0$, a particularly interesting case is when both are at most $\log^c n$ for some $c>0$.
 The second term then corresponds to the near-minimax rate of anisotropic function estimation \citep{hoffman2002random}.
-Whether or not the rate in \eqref{eqn:rate} is in fact the actual (near) minimax rate remains to be established.
+Whether the rate in \eqref{eqn:rate} is in fact the actual (near) minimax rate remains to be established.
 The answer to this question is provided in the following subsection, where we formally derive the minimax lower bound with respect to the $L_2$-risk.

-\begin{remark} In isotropic regression using BART, \citet{rockova2020posterior} assumed that the first part of the rate in \eqref{eqn:rate} is dominated by the second part, whereby the resulting rate is simplified such that it only depends on the risk of function estimation.
-Since this restriction is not required, we keep the rate in the form of \eqref{eqn:rate}. \end{remark}
+\begin{myremark} In isotropic regression using BART, \citet{rockova2020posterior} assumed that the first part of the rate in \eqref{eqn:rate} is dominated by the second part, whereby the resulting rate is simplified such that it only depends on the risk of function estimation.
+As this restriction is not required, we keep the rate in the form of \eqref{eqn:rate}. \end{myremark}